 Server: you also have the option of implementing the full web application from the server, simply using the container as a thin shell over the UIWebview.

-It still remains the biggest question that which framework is to be used for App development.
+It still remains the biggest question that which framework is to be used for mobile application development solutions.
 Well, in my view, native apps are the best because:

 Quality of the apps: Native apps are a way ahead than hybrid or HTML5 Apps in quality and user experience.